 Scoping Study Results

-The Scoping Study delivered a robust set of economics highlighted by an NPV9 of US$263M with and IRR of 20% and a payback of 4.9 years.
+The Updated Scoping Study delivered a robust set of economics highlighted by an NPV9% of US$410M with and IRR of 27% and a payback of 4 years.

 The project is focused on an underground mine connected by a drift (decline) to the surface where coal will be processed and loaded into rail wagons for direct delivery to either UK steel mills or port facilities in the UK for shipping into Europe.
 Underground coal will be mined using a 200m wide longwall with development roadways constructed by 3 continuous miner/ bolters.